urschrei/pyzotero/readme.md

 # Description #

 Because it's 2011, and I have no intention of using PHP for anything, let alone writing it, this is a first pass at implementing a Python wrapper for the [Zotero API][1].
 There's no use case as yet, since I'm not sure what's going to be the ultimate consumer of the returned data.
 Expect a lot of initial fragility, if not outright breakage.
-You'll require a user ID and possibly an access key, which can be set up [here][2].
+You'll require a user ID and access key, which can be set up [here][2].

 # Usage #